-Catena monitors the external world and the trends that will have a long-term impact on the logistics and logistics properties of the future.
-Alongside continuous analyses of how goods and products move in Scandinavia and in-depth knowledge in logistics and trade, this affords us a leading role in terms of knowledge and customers with a continuously proactive partner.
-These insights also develop the view of the property itself and how it will work in the future.
+Catena monitors the business envrionment and the trends that affect future logistics and logistics properties.
+Our continuous analysis of how goods and cargo move in Scandinavia, together with our in-depth knowledge of logistics and trade, gives us a knowledge-leading role.
+These insights also develop our view of the property itself and how it will function in the future.

-A key element in our project development work is being able to anticipate tenants’ needs.
-With extensive experience in all aspects of adapting logistics facilities to customer needs, we serve as a speaking partner and facilitator of partnerships between different areas of logistics expertise.
-In that way, we can achieve the optimum solution
+With extensive experience in all aspects of adapting logistics facilities to customer needs, we serve as an intermediary and facilitator for coordination between different areas of logistics expertise.
+In this way, we can achieve the best solution for the customer.

-Automation solutions will soon be found in many facilities and as robot picking or automated transports within the property becomes more commonplace, we will be able to assist, thanks to our close partnerships and established relationships.
-An increasing trend is for tenants to require that the property be adapted from the outset – an optimised and fully-equipped facility with customer-friendly property management, all packaged in the lease agreement.
-In our offering, agreements like this may also include financing of broader technical or logistical solutions.
+Automation solutions are found in many facilities and as robot picking or automated transportation within the property becomes more common, we can assist thanks to close cooperation and established relationships.
+A growing trend is the tenant's desire for the property to be adapted from the start - an optimized and fully equipped facility with customer-oriented property management, all packaged in the lease agreement.
+In our offer, this type of agreement can also include financing of broader technical or logistical solutions.